- The University of Michigan Law School, Ann Arbor, Michigan, 1989 J.D.

 Bill received his J.D. degree, cum laude, from the University of Michigan Law School in 1989 and clerked for then U.S. District Judge, John Daniel Tinder, during 1990-1992.

-Bock is a frequent speaker on issues pertaining to ethics in sport and society.
+He is a frequent speaker on issues pertaining to ethics in sport and society.
+Read Bill’s Sports and Entertainment blogs:

 In addition, Bill has: